Ishant13696/Design-and-Implementation-of-an-Energy-Efficient-FAST-Corner-Detection-Accelerator-on-PYNQ/FPGA-FAST-Corner-Detector/readme.md

 The computationally intensive feature extraction task is offloaded to the **Programmable Logic (PL)**, utilizing **VDMA (Video Direct Memory Access)** for high-speed data transfer.
 A custom TCP/IP communication protocol enables real-time data streaming to a Host PC, which visualizes the results on a comprehensive dashboard.

-This system demonstrates a complete **Hardware-Software Co-design**, achieving significant acceleration compared to pure software implementations.
+This system demonstrates a complete **Hardware-Software Co-design**, achieving significant acceleration and energy efficiency compared to pure software implementations.

 ## 🚀 Key Features
 * **Hardware Acceleration**: Custom IP core for FAST Corner Detection and NMS (Non-Maximum Suppression) implemented on FPGA.